Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/administrators.md

 weight: 20
 ---
 ___
-On this page, you can find an explanation of how to add a new Administrator to the Organization, how to Transfer the Organization to another User and how to Remove Administrator from the Organization in the Cloud Console.
+On this page, you can find an explanation of how to add a new Administrator to the Organization, how to transfer the Organization to another User and how to remove Administrator from the Organization in Cloud Console.

 # Table of contents
 1. [Administrators page](#administrators-page)